shauryashahi/shauryashahi/README.md

 ## 👀 More About Me
 - I enjoy watching soccer, learning about AGI, and investing.
-- On weekends, I love traveling and spending quality time with friends and family.
+- On weekends, I love traveling, playing my PS5 and spending quality time with friends and family.

 [1.1]: https://img.shields.io/badge/Twitter-00acee
 [2.1]: https://img.shields.io/badge/Linked_In-0e76a8